therenegar/launch/README.md

 <img width="360" height="300" alt="Snake" src="https://github.com/user-attachments/assets/814e48a0-76e0-42a2-99e3-b6fc63941097" />

 Levels 1-10 come from the Microsoft QBasic NIBBLES.BAS sample program.
-Beyond level 10 playfields are randomly generated.
+Beyond level 10 playfields are randomly generated (and might be crazy).

 ### !SOL.EXE - Solitaire
 Play draw three Solitaire completely in text mode!

 Click a card (it will show as selected), then click the destination (valid destinations are indicated).
-You can double click a card to move it to the correct foundation pile (if a valid move).
+With keyboard, `Space` selects a card, navigate to destination with arrow keys and press `Enter` to commit.

 <img width="360" height="300" alt="Solitaire" src="https://github.com/user-attachments/assets/a31812f3-b94b-48da-94a1-4d923ebc919a" />